-- A. 1. i, iii
+A. 1. iv 2. iii

 B. 1.
 Self management

-3. ii

-4. ii

-5. iv

-6. iii

-B. 1.
-Self management

 2. Mental

 3. emotional

 4. self-awareness

-- 5. mental
+5. mental

-A. 1.
+- A. 1.
 Self-motivation is defined as the force within you that drives you to do things without any influence.
 Self-motivation is what pushes us to achieve our goals gradually, feel happy and improve our quality of life.
 It is our ability to do the things that need to be done.
 For example, John goes to practice cricket in the morning, comes back and finishes all his work before going to school.
-No one tells him to do it but he does it on his own.
+No one tells him to do it but he does it on his own. - 2.
+The ABC of stress management is:

-- 2. The ABC of stress management is: - A. Aware: Be aware of the adversities or stressful events, so that you know what is causing stress. - B. Beliefs: Trust the way you handle and deal a situation. - C. Consequences: Know the outcomes of the events and use stress management tools to overcome or minimise them.
+- A. Aware: Be aware of the adversities or stressful events, so that you know what is causing stress.

+- B. Beliefs: Trust the way you handle and deal a situation.

+- C. Consequences: Know the outcomes of the events and use stress management tools to overcome or minimise them.

 - 3. Stress management means to plan and cope effectively with daily pressures and mental agony.

 - 4. Time management is the ability to plan, organise and control how you spend the hours of your day well and do all that you want to do.
 It is the thinking skill that guides you to complete tasks on time, make a daily timetable and try analysing how long it will take you to do something.
 Always submit homework and assignments on time, without wasting time during the day.

 - 5. To be answered by the student.

 - 6. S Specific

 - M Measurable

 - A Achievable

 - R Realistic

 - T Time bound

 - 7. The best way to work on long term goals is to make SMART goals.

+- 8. Ability to work independently means working without any support, interference or supervision.
+By working independently, work satisfaction increases because here the individual is responsible to tackle the duties and get credit for the success.

+- 9. The Stress causal agents are:

+- 1. MENTAL, 2.PHYSICAL, 3.SOCIAL, 4.FINANCIAL.

 - B. 1.
 Some useful stress management techniques can be:

-- i.
-Physical exercise
+- Physical exercise

 - ii.
 Yoga

 - iii.
 Meditation

 - iv.
 Enjoyment

 - v.
 Nature Walk

 - 2. Some self-motivation skills are:

 - i.
 Do things that make one happy.

 - ii.
 Do things that earn respect.

 - iii.
 Identify personal likes and dislikes

 - iv.
 Focus on goals.

 - v.
-Stay loyal to goals.
+Stay loyal to goals. - vi.

-- vi.
 Develop a plan to achieve goals.